liftoff-sr/CIPster/README.md

 While inside ccmake, edit the field USER_INCLUDE_DIR to contain "&lt;path-to-CIPster&gt;/examples/POSIX/sample_application".
-After changing the field Press c for configure and g for generate.
+After changing the field, press c for configure and g for generate.
 Then quit.

 Or you can delete the CMakeCache.txt file and start over by simply adding in the missing USER_INCLUDE_DIR setting on the command line: